 The owners of the farmhouse had a wind-up gramophone and amongst their sizeable collection of 78rpm records was one disc of a Haydn symphony.
 I already knew that Haydn had written over 100 symphonies and when the owners of the farmhouse realised that I was very keen on classical music, I was allowed to play that disc.
 I was frustrated to find that you had to turn it over to "listen to the other side" and that the discs with the rest of the symphony were missing.

 We went on day visits by bus to Wotton-under-Edge, Bristol and Gloucester.
 An afternoon out in Thornbury was especially memorable because we missed the last bus back to Falfield.
 We had no option but to start walking the 5 miles along narrow twisting roads in gathering darkness.
-Mum and sister Kathleen were getting very tired but Dad kept telling us that "The Woodman is just round the next corner".
-We knew that the Woodman Inn was just a stone's throw away from our lodgings but the journey seemed endless, especially since we had already been on our feet sight-seeing for several hours.
+Mum and sister Kathleen were getting very tired, but Dad kept telling us that "The Huntsman" is just round the next corner".
+We knew that the Huntsman Inn was just a stone's throw away from our lodgings, but the journey seemed endless, especially since we had already been on our feet sight-seeing for several hours.
 Many corners had to be turned before we eventually reached journey's end.
-Even now in 2015, my sister and I often comment that somewhere is "just round the corner from the Woodman".
+Even now in 2015, my sister and I often comment that somewhere is "just round the corner from the Huntsman".

 Dad couldn't telephone us because there was no telephone in our house.
 At least once a week Mum, sister and I walked the short distance to the public call box adjacent to the main gates of Thornes Park on Denby Dale Road more or less opposite St James' Church.
 I still remember the telephone number we had to ring: Falfield 292.
 First, Mum had to dial 0 to call the local operator and then ask to be put through to 'Trunks'.
 It sometimes took ages before the trunks operator answered because the cheap evening calls started at 7pm and lots of people around the country were always waiting to take advantage of them.